stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Yes, I have an unreasonable infatuation with programming, so I've spent many nights and weekends reading and learning over the years.
 But I've also spent *many more* hours of work time investing in myself (e.g. taking an extra 30 minutes to research this or that).

 Don't let "I'll learn on the weekend" be an excuse.
 Take the time to learn it now.

+Instead of fixing the bug in 30 minutes, spend 2 hours to really understand what happened.
+Instead of rushing a feature because your product manager says "now now now!", push back that you need to deliver a quality solution.
 (Obviously this can be taken to an abusive extreme, so use good judgement.)

 Eventually, after you've gone slower with yourself to invest in learning, make it a game to push yourself to go faster.